 Brandon Lewis, Home Office Minister

-Well the Honorable Lady raises a very good point, and these things are always kept under review, but I would just point out, in terms of students, students leaving university will be able to normally with a graduate job qualify under the Tier 2 visa system anyway and I would encourage them to do that.
+Well the Honourable Lady raises a very good point, and these things are always kept under review, but I would just point out, in terms of students, students leaving university will be able to normally with a graduate job qualify under the Tier 2 visa system anyway and I would encourage them to do that.